Seized (film): Reception

 On review aggregator Rotten Tomatoes, the film holds a 40% approval rating based on 5 reviews, with an average score of 4.3/10.

-Dysan Aufar of Screen Anarchy praised Florentine's "fluid cameraworks and Adkins's movements" for building up the "highly amusing videogame-like beat 'em up brutality" throughout the film and Van Peebles' "adept" portrayal of Mzamo, conlcuding that: "Seized provides a delightful mindless spectacle segmented to those who seek the pleasure of adrenaline rush.
+Dysan Aufar of Screen Anarchy praised Florentine's "fluid cameraworks and Adkins's movements" for building up the "highly amusing videogame-like beat 'em up brutality" throughout the film and Van Peebles' "adept" portrayal of Mzamo, concluding that: "Seized provides a delightful mindless spectacle segmented to those who seek the pleasure of adrenaline rush.
 Florentine doesn't bother to outdo his previous films, though it ends up being as enjoyable as his other collaborations with Adkins."
 Leslie Felperin of The Guardian called it a "rote actioner" with a "standard issue, computer-game narrative" that's occasionally saved by the "satirical wit" throughout the dialogue and Adkins being "credibly pugilistic" during the fight scenes.